JamieBradders/gatsby-theme-user-base/README.md

 ## Available Helpers

 This project is in it's very early stages, so functionality is limited.
-If we haven't provided a helper for a Userbase method that you need, then don't worry, you can still access the Userbase library.
+If I haven't provided a helper for a Userbase method that you need, then don't worry, you can still access the Userbase library directly.

 ```js